Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Main Asymptotic Results

-We first show that, in our general setting where SUTVA is violated and interference is heterogeneous, our AIPW estimators are doubly robust in the sense that they are consistent if at least one of the estimated propensity and outcome models are \emph{uniformly} consistent.
-In particular, if either the propensity or the outcome model is estimated from the sieve estimator in Section \ref{subsec:estimator} and regularity conditions in Assumption \ref{ass:continuity-boundedness} in Appendix \ref{appsec:sieve} hold, then our AIPW estimators are consistent.
+In this section, we show that our generalized AIPW estimators are doubly robust, asymptotically normal, and semiparametric efficient.
+For exposition, we present our results for ADE $\beta_j(\gvec)$.
+The results for ASE ${\tau}_j(z,\gvec, \gvec^\prime)$ and general causal estimands $\psi_j(z,\gvec) - \psi_j(z^\prime,\gvec^\prime)$ are conceptually the same, and are provided in Corollary \ref{thm:tauzg} and Theorem \ref{thm:normality-general} in Appendix \ref{subsec:additioinal-asymptotic-results}.
+We first show that, if either the propensity or the outcome model is estimated from the sieve estimator in Section \ref{subsec:estimator} and standard regularity conditions (Assumption \ref{ass:continuity-boundedness} in Appendix \ref{subsec:additioinal-asymptotic-results}) hold, then our AIPW estimators are consistent.

 \begin{theorem}[Consistency, ADE] Suppose Assumptions \ref{ass:network}-\ref{ass:partial-prop-exchangeable} hold.
 As $M \rightarrow \infty$, for any $z$ and $\gvec$, if either the estimated joint propensity $\hat{p}_{i,(z,\gvec)}(\c(X))$ or the estimated outcome $\hat \mu_{i,(z,\gvec)}(\c(X))$ is uniformly consistent in $\c(X)$, then the AIPW estimators are consistent, i.e.,